OpenJohnMacGregor/ElisaPages/docs/LinuxArchitecture.md

 # Linux as Operating System

-Following the idea that an architecture is how a system is perceived in the abstract, Linux is an example of the genre of the operating system computer programmes, as opposed to, say, a database system or an application framework.
+Following the idea that an architecture is how a system is perceived in the abstract, Linux is an example of the operating system genre of computer programmes, as opposed to, say, a database system or an application framework.
 The [Wikipedia definition of an operating system][wikipedia os] is probably an adequate description of the common characteristics of operating systems for the purposes of this paper.